Essential Planning Guide

 ~8 dB

-→ See full itinerary with altitude profileRated hard.
+→ See full itinerary with altitude profileRated challenging.
 Terrain and fitness requirements vary by season.

 → See difficulty breakdown and fitness guidePackages range from ₹40,000 – ₹60,000.
 Inclusions and hidden costs vary by operator tier.